Coronavirus: India records over 1.52 lakh cases in a day, ‘tika utsav’ begins amid vaccine shortage

 The toll went up to 1,69,275 with 839 more deaths in the last day.
 India’s tally of active cases stood at 11,08,087, while the number of recoveries reached 1,20,81,443.
 More than 10 crore vaccine doses have been administered so far.

 From Sunday, India began a four-day vaccination festival despite complaints of shortages by several states.
 Prime Minister Narendra Modi had called for the “tika utsav” on Thursday, during his meeting with chief ministers to discuss the coronavirus situation in India.

-“We should organise a vaccination festival from April 11 to 14 during which we should inoculate as many eligible people as possible and target zero wastage [of the vaccine],” Modi had said.
+Modi appealed to the citizens to “vaccinate, treat and save” one person each.
+“This celebration is, in a way, the beginning of another major war against coronavirus,” he said.
+“In this, we have to put special emphasis on personal as well as social hygiene.”

 Uttar Pradesh, Bihar and several other states have stepped up efforts to double the number of vaccinations during the inoculation festival, NDTV reported.